imyogijani/mark-corpotax/backend/README.md

-# FinBest Finance Backend API
+# Mark Corpotax Backend API

-A robust Node.js/Express backend API for the FinBest Finance application with TypeScript, MongoDB, and comprehensive security features.
+A robust Node.js/Express backend API for the Mark Corpotax application with TypeScript, MongoDB, and comprehensive security features.

 ## 🚀 Features